micag2025/llmed_certification_FineTuneFlow/README.md

 Next steps:
 - customize the `train_qLoRA.py` to your chosen model (map tokenizers/prompt style precisely).
 - add validation loop + ROUGE evaluation inside training to checkpoint best model.
+- produce a small sample dataset JSONL generator from HighlightSum that matches the expected supervised format.
+- estimate training time more accurately based on GPU type (T4 / L4 / A100) and hours you can run.

+Next steps:
+- customize the `train_qLoRA.py` to the chosen model (map tokenizers/prompt style precisely).
+- add validation loop + ROUGE evaluation inside training to checkpoint best model.
 - produce a small sample dataset JSONL generator from SAMSum that matches the expected supervised format.
-- wstimate training time more accurately if you tell me your GPU type (T4 / L4 / A100) and hours you can run.
+- estimate training time more accurately based on the GPU type (T4 / L4 / A100) and hours you can run.

  `Customize train_qLoRA.py`
 `Notebook D` provides a generic training script, but it needs to be adapted so you can:
 1. Set your model
 2. Set your dataset / Notebook D may include a placeholder dataset.
-3. Set your training hyperparameters
+3. Set your training hyperparameters:
-    Your training script must include your choices for:
     - batch size
   	- gradient accumulation
     - QLoRA R value
     - learning rate
     - warmup
     - max steps / epochs
     - max sequence length
 4. Set output directory

-For this project:
+For this project:  TO BE CHANGED
-> Use: GPU (T4/L4) + Python 3.10 + LoRA (FP16).
+> Use: GPU (T4/L4) + Python 3.12 + LoRA (FP16).
 This ensures:
   - Training works
   - No bitsandbytes GPU problems
   - No Triton errors